-240 feet.
-It was always easy to talk, but this has involved a particular kind of conversion, which one participant described as "specialists speaking colloquially".
+- 70 our professions Earth Sciences, literary and historical studies, artistic practice but the project asked us to think about our default settings and manner of approaching things.
+Some of us are more attentive to sounds, some of us to words, some to images, some to things, and some to numbers.
+Some of us think mainly in decades and centuries, others in minutes and in millions of years.
+We did not strain to find common ground; after all, we have a collective interest in the ground beneath our feet.
+It was always easy to talk, but this has involved a particular kind of conversion, which one participant described as - 75 "specialists speaking colloquially".
 Of course, we are also more than our disciplines.
-What we each brought to the discussion was dependent on the parts of the Earth's surface with which we are familiar: a frame of reference which came partly from professional activities but also personal trajectories.
+What we each brought to the discussion was dependent on the parts of the Earth's surface with which we are familiar: a frame of reference which came partly from professional activities but also from personal trajectories.
 Anecdotes, questions, lines from a poem, an image, identities; all of these provided points of connection, but we ultimately found collective stimulus in a bell.

-245 1.1 Great George and the Wills Memorial Building
+1.1 Great George and the Wills Memorial Building

-Great George (the bell in the tower of the Wills Memorial Building) became something of an emblem for us, in that it offered a fusion of "vibrant matter" and symbolic resonance (Bennett, 2010).
+- 80 Great George (the bell in the tower of the Wills Memorial Building) became something of an emblem for us, in that it offered a fusion of 'vibrant matter' and symbolic resonance (Bennett, 2010).
 As a material object specifically designed and fabricated to resound in a particular way, the bell participates physically in the marking of time but also acts as a reminder of how bells have historically sounded in times of celebration, admonition, and mourning.
-By using the bell as an instrument for registering

-- 250 vibration, whether that caused by the passage of buses on Park Street or that generated by seismic activity a thousand kilometres away, we reflected on technologies of recording, both those designed with a specific purpose in mind and those repurposed and used inventively and creatively.
+By using the bell as an instrument for registering vibration, whether that caused by the passage of buses on Park Street or that generated by seismic activity a thousand kilometres - 85 away, we reflected on technologies of recording, both those designed with a specific purpose in mind and those repurposed and used inventively and creatively.
 In its capacity to register vibrations, then, the bell's purpose as percussive instrument was revised, using the addition of a seismometer (Fig. 1), to become an instrument of measurement: a transformation that also asked us to think about how solid bodies, including our own, register the unpredictable motion of our unsettled planet.
-Bells - 255 have often been anthropomorphised, given human names and marked with inscriptions couched in the first person.
-If the place of Great George in the project lay partly in the rich potential of using a bell as an object to think with, its importance for us also owed something to the fact that it was physically present above us in the building in which we generally met, and audible wherever we were in the city.
-Great George is an object that can be visited, touched, and even swung: an object that was already multi-vocal and expansive, in terms of both its E-flat tone audible up to 20 kilometres away and its twitter feed, - 260 with a potentially global reach.
-The material qualities of the historic bell, cast in 1924, became particularly compelling when put into dialogue with modern scientific equipment, which was as exotic and mysterious to some of us as it was familiar to others.
+Bells have often been anthropomorphised, given human names and marked with inscriptions couched in the first person.
+If the place - 90 of Great George in the project lay partly in the rich potential of using a bell as an object to think with, its importance for us also owed something to the fact that it was physically present above us in the building in which we generally met, and audible where ever we were in the city.
+Great George is an object that can be visited, touched, and even swung: an object that was already multi-vocal and expansive, in terms of both its E-flat tone audible up to 20 kilometres away and its twitter feed, with a potentially global reach.
+The material qualities of the historic bell, cast in 1924, became particularly compelling when - 95 put into dialogue with modern scientific equipment, which was as exotic and mysterious to some of us as it was familiar to others.